 Police and Criminal Matters Adelaide

-Whether you have been charged with a minor Police matter, such as a traffic offence, or are facing a serious criminal offence our solicitors are able to assist you for all criminal matters.
+Whether you have been charged with a minor Police matter, such as a traffic offence, or you are facing a serious criminal charge, our solicitors are able to assist you for all criminal matters.
 We can provide a fearless and comprehensive defence to any criminal charges laid against you.
 Where you concede a charge, we will work to persuade the Prosecution and the Court that a low penalty should be imposed.

 We can advise you about the following: